 - Le Manoir des Impressionnistes - Also slightly out of town, this is an ideal quiet haven away from it all with good, simple yet beautifully presented food.
 We just found the wine list a bit pricey but the list is excellent.
 If you're looking to speak English, the British owner, Brigitte, usually comes around the tables to say hello.

-- La Crêperie des Arts – We’ve tried many crêperies in Honfleur and this one gets our top vote each time as the buckwheat galettes (savoury crêpes) are beautifully lacy thin and all fillings use fresh ingredients (alas, more establishments serve the likes of tinned fruit with the local cheesy galettes or on sweet crêpes).
+- La Crêperie des Arts - We've tried many crêperies in Honfleur and this one gets our top vote each time as the thin, savoury buckwheat pancakes (galettes de sarrasin) are beautifully lacy thin.
+All fillings use fresh ingredients (alas, more establishments serve the likes of tinned fruit with the local cheesy galettes or on sweet crêpes).
 Great friendly service.